LibrePlex/libreplex-program-library/README.md

 To ensure that no single entity can unilaterally make changes that impact or jeopardise the integrity of the applications that depend on the protocol.

-2) Open license held by a Trust
+2) Open license held by a Trust / Foundation

 The licensing must ensure that any applications utilising the protocol can do so knowing that the nature of the protocol remains constant, to minimise uncertainty and maximise transparency.